 Central Working is a network of shared workspaces allowing young businesses to thrive and grow at an organic pace.
 Having established a successful portfolio of properties in London, the company is looking to expand across the UK.
 Reading, as a knowledge economy hotspot with proximity to London and excellent transport connections, was a natural choice.

-The company wished to convert the ground floor of the recently constructed R+ building into attractive, design led coworking space along the lines of its existing premises.
-Area was a good ft for the task, partly through familiarity with the R+ building and its landlord, but mostly because of the good working relationship established with the client on previous successful projects, such as Central Working Victoria.
+The company wished to convert the ground floor of the recently constructed R+ building into attractive, design-led coworking space along the lines of its existing premises.
+Area was a good fit for the task, partly through familiarity with the R+ building and its landlord, but mostly because of the good working relationship established with the client on previous successful projects, such as Central Working Victoria.

-‘Our established relationship with the client and KKD, combined with our experience, technical expertise and excellent, long-standing supply chain, enabled us to deliver a worthy addition to the Central Working portfolio – a success that is set to continue as Central Working continues to expand across the UK.’
+Chris Stewart, Project Director at Area, commented, “Our established relationship with the client and KKD, combined with our experience, technical expertise and excellent, long-standing supply chain, enabled us to deliver a worthy addition to the Central Working portfolio – a success that is set to continue as Central Working continues to expand across the UK.”